Wise is a financial technology company that offers a money transfer platform for individuals to send, receive, and spend money internationally.

 Can I Send Money Internationally with Wise?

-Wise allows you to send money to nearly 80 countries from anywhere in Canada.
+Wise allows you to send money to over 160 countries.

 While this number is not as high as some other money transfer service providers, Wise is constantly expanding its list of destinations.